Wangbaiyue007/rtd-pybullet/README.md

 # rtd-pybullet
 Running ARMTD ([Autonomous Reachability-based Manipulator Trajectory Design](https://arxiv.org/abs/2002.01591)) in various platforms and simulate in pybullet, and create rendered animation.

+## Installation and Dependencies
+- At the root folder, run `pip install -e .` to set up the package.
+- The physics engine of the smulation is [Bullet](https://github.com/bulletphysics/bullet3).
+For more information, check out their [documentation](https://pybullet.org/wordpress/index.php/forum-2/).
+- The rendering part of this project is using [pybullet_blender_recorder](https://github.com/huy-ha/pybullet-blender-recorder).
+Please check out their instructions before doing rendering.
+- [Zonopy](https://github.com/kwonyos/zonopy) is a new python package to calculate rechable sets and render simulations.
+It is cloned as a submodule in this repo.
+This is where the Kinova obstacle avoidance task is generated from.

 ## Examples
 ### Kinova obstacle avoidance using ARMTD
 <p align="center">